The GPS and the Constant Velocity of Light

 absolute

-to an absolute frame.
-It exists however another solution to locate that
+absolute frame.
+It exists however another solution to locate

 Most